 N.2.2 Deriving medium time

-It is recommended that the AP use the following procedure to derive medium time in its ADDTS Response frame.
+An AP should use the following procedure to derive medium time in its ADDTS Response frame.

 At 3044.64, “The values for SBA as shown in Table N-2 (SBA vs Packets/s) are based upon a one second time period and hence are what should be used in the TSEC for EDCA Admission Control.
-Also it should be the SBA value for HCCA Medium Time is considered, The value used in an HCCA TSPEC may be different, as will now be explained.
+The value used in an HCCA TSPEC might be different, as will now be explained.

-At 3048.30, “If there are n streams, it is recommended that the values of the mean μ and standard deviation σ, of the total stream traffic be calculated using:”
+At 3048.30, “If there are n streams, the values of the mean μ and standard deviation σ, of the total stream traffic should be calculated using:”

 At 3048.
-42, “It should also be noted that when summing streams for EDCA Admission Control, the EDCA Overhead Factor needs to be taken into account”
+42, “When summing streams for EDCA Admission Control, the EDCA Overhead Factor needs to be taken into account”

+Editor: In Annex X, reword occurrences of “it is recommended” to use “should” active language.

+And incorporate the text changes in 11-14-0044r0 (fixes to N.2.2).
+Note to editor: apply the 11-14-0044 changes before the above changes.

 References: